Aldwych tube station: Planning

 Eastern end of Strand in 1900, before construction of Kingsway and Aldwych.
 Planned locations of the station are shown in red:

 The Great Northern and Strand Railway (GN&SR) first proposed a station in the parish of St Clement Danes in a private bill presented to Parliament in November 1898.
 The station was to be the southern terminus of an underground railway line planned to run from Wood Green station (now Alexandra Palace) via Finsbury Park and King's Cross and was originally to be located at the corner of Stanhope Street and Holles Street, north of the Strand.
 When the two streets were scheduled for demolition as part of the London County Council's plans for the construction of Kingsway and Aldwych, the GN&SR moved the location to the junction of the two new roads.
 Royal assent to the bill was given and the Great Northern and Strand Railway Act 1899 was enacted on 1 August.

 In September 1901, the GN&SR was taken over by the Brompton and Piccadilly Circus Railway (B&PCR), which planned to build an underground line from South Kensington to Piccadilly Circus via Knightsbridge.
 Both were under the control of Charles Yerkes through his Metropolitan District Electric Traction Company and, in June 1902, were transferred to Yerkes' new holding company, the Underground Electric Railways Company of London (UERL).
 Neither of the railways had carried out any construction, but the UERL obtained permission for new tunnels between Piccadilly Circus and Holborn to connect the two routes.
-The companies were formally merged as the Great Northern, Piccadilly and Brompton Railway (GNP&BR) following parliamentary approval in November 1902.
+The companies were formally merged as the Great Northern, Piccadilly and Brompton Railway (GNP&BR) following approval in the Great Northern and Strand Railway Act 1902 (2 Edw.
+7. c. ccxxxv) November 1902.
 Prior to confirmation of the merger, the GN&SR had sought permission to extend its line southwards from the future junction of Kingsway and Aldwych, under Norfolk Street to a new interchange under the Metropolitan District Railway's station at Temple.
 The extension was rejected following objections from the Duke of Norfolk under whose land the last part of the proposed tunnels would have run.